 Passwords are defined as an octet string of arbitrary length whose interpretation as a text string is unspecified character encoding.
 It is recommended that use of characters is limited to the ASCII character set.
 This addresses environments in which character encoding cannot not explicitly identified e.g., when written down.

 Volume 3 – Cross-Transaction Specifications and Content Specifications

-Update Section 4.1 (specifically Table 4.1-5)

-4.1 XDS Metadata

-[…]

-4.1.7 Document Definition Metadata

-[…]

-Table 4.1-5: Document Metadata Attribute Definition